Clan Grierson: Origins of the Clan

 The surname Grierson is a modern spelling of the medieval (circa 1408) surname Grerson.
-Gilbert Grierson is claimed to have been a hereditary Bailie in the Barony of Tybrys, an alternative English name being a Gerefa and in some references this is also claimed to be the origin of the surname Geresoune.

 In about 1408 the Griersons acquired the lands of Lag, which became the principal seat of the clan chiefs.
 Gilbert Grierson is described in a charter dating from 1420 as armour bearer to the Earl of Douglas.
 Gilbert married Janet, daughter of Sir Simon Glendinning, whose mother was Mary Douglas, daughter of the fourth Earl of Douglas and Princess Margaret.
 These royal connections secured the early fortunes of the Griersons.
 In 1460 Vedast Grierson built a strong tower at Lag.

 15th and 16th century conflicts

 Vedast Grierson's son, Roger, obtained a royal charter confirming his lands in 1473.
 However Roger was later killed at the Battle of Sauchieburn in 1488.
 The Grierson Lairds of Lag also followed James IV of Scotland to the Battle of Flodden in 1513 where they met the same fate as the king.

 During the wars surrounding Mary, Queen of Scots the Griersons declared for James VI of Scotland in the confrontation between the Queen and the Protestant lords.

-Chief Sir William Grierson, 9th Feudal Lord of Lag (d 1629) was allied to the powerful Clan Maxwell and joined forces with them against the Clan Johnstone at the Battle of Dryfe Sands in 1593.
+Chief William Grierson of Lag was allied to the powerful Clan Maxwell and joined forces with them against the Clan Johnstone at the Battle of Dryfe Sands in 1593.